-The market disclosures are subject to internal review and validation prior to being submitted to the Board for approval.
-The market disclosures have been reviewed and approved by the Board.
+The Disclosures & Market Discipline Report is subject to internal review and validation prior to being submitted to the Board for approval.
+The Report has been reviewed and approved by the Board.
 In addition, the Remuneration disclosures have been reviewed by the Risk Manager.